 Sunlight: The Lifeblood of Roses

-Most roses thrive in full sun, which means they need at least six hours of direct sunlight daily.
+Most flowering plants thrive in full sun, which means they need at least six hours of direct sunlight daily.
 Why is sunlight so crucial?
 Think of it as the energy drink for your plants!
-Without it, roses can become leggy, struggling to grow and bloom.
+Without it, these blooms can become leggy, struggling to grow and bloom.

 Soil: The Foundation of Rose Growth